How to achieve your health goals: A step-by-step guide

 # 7 Look for inspiration

-This one ties to what I have stated above.
-Is there someone on Instagram that is an exercise diva, follow them, learn from them.
-Is there someone in your life that has managed to get their health back.
+Is there someone on Instagram that is an exercise diva, follow them, and learn from them.
+Is there someone in your life that has managed to get their health back?
 Ask them how they do it.

 Read great works of inspiration.
 I have found some great ones lately on youtube and TED TALKs